-Onglyza (saxagliptin) is a brand-name drug that’s prescribed for type 2 diabetes in adults.
-Onglyza comes as an oral tablet that’s typically taken once per day.
+Onglyza (saxagliptin) is a brand-name oral tablet for treating type 2 diabetes in adults.
+Onglyza is discontinued, but a generic version called saxagliptin is available.
+It’s typically taken once per day.
 The dosage can vary depending on your blood sugar level.

-Onglyza (saxagliptin) belongs to a drug class called dipeptidyl peptidase-IV inhibitors.
-Onglyza isn’t available in a generic version.
+Onglyza belongs to a drug class called dipeptidyl peptidase-IV inhibitors.

 Keep reading for specific information about the dosage of Onglyza, including its strengths and how to take the medication.
 For a comprehensive look at Onglyza, including details about its uses, see this article.

 Note: This article describes typical dosages for Onglyza provided by the drug’s manufacturer.
-When taking Onglyza, always follow the dosage prescribed by your doctor.
+When taking any prescription medication, always follow the dosage prescribed by your doctor.

 The information below describes typical Onglyza dosages and other details about the drug.